divsmith/postc/README.md

 2. **Parser** - Parses tokens into an AST (`src/compiler/parser.pc`)
 3. **Code Generator** - Generates bytecode from the AST (`src/compiler/codegen.pc`)

-## Future Improvements

-- Implement proper error handling and reporting
-- Add support for arrays and dictionaries
-- Implement a garbage collector for memory management
-- Add optimization passes to the compiler
-- Add support for modules and imports
-- Expand the standard library with more functions

 ## License